Joseph D'Amico

 Joseph D'Amico (born 1955 in Little Italy, Manhattan), also known as "Joey The Mook", is an American mobster who was an inducted member in the Bonanno crime family before he turned government informant.
 D'Amico was a long-time street soldier who worked under his cousin, Richard Cantarella.
 He later served as his acting captain.

 Biography

 D'Amico was born and raised in the Knickerbocker Village public housing tenement building where his uncle Albert Embarrato, Anthony Mirra, cousin Richard Cantarella and fellow mobster Benjamin "Lefty Guns" Ruggiero resided.
 He was also a cousin of Paul Cantarella and Frank Cantarella.
 He was a close friend of New York Post Superintendent of Deliveries, Robert Perrino and Anthony Mirra.
 In the 1970s, he met undercover FBI agent Joseph Pistone, but did not suffer the vicious aftermath as his cousin Mirra did.
-D'Amico is not to be confused with Gambino crime family acting boss Jackie D'Amico, to whom he is not related.
+D'Amico is not to be confused with Gambino crime family former boss Jackie D'Amico, to whom he is not related.